happycog/VMG-Nested/README.md

 VMG Nested
 =====

-A plugin for ExpressionEngine that allows for more flexibility when nesting module tags with the ability to add variable prefixes to any tags.
-Also allows exp:channel:entries tags to be nested without the need for embeds.
+An extremely flexible plugin for ExpressionEngine that allows for more flexibility when nesting any module and plugin tags within others, including the ability to add variable prefixes to any tags.

+One of many uses for this is allowing exp:channel:entries tags to be nested inside of each other without the need for embeds.

 Installation
 ------